Auguste Mimerel

 Auguste Mimerel (1 June 1786 – 16 April 1871) was a French industrialist and politician.

 He was owner of a large cotton mill, and was active in industry associations.

 He supported the use of child labor, and was in favor of high tariffs to protect domestic industry.

 He became a deputy in the legislature in the short-lived French Second Republic, then a senator during the Second French Empire.

 In 1867 he was made a Count of the Empire.

 Early years: Revolution and Empire (1786–1814)

 Auguste Mimerel was born on 1 June 1786 in St Firmin-en-Castillon, Amiens, Somme.

 He came from a provincial bourgeois family.

 He was the third of six children of Antoine Firmin Mimerel (1750–1828) and Guillaine Françoise Florence Le Bas (1761–1830).

-In 11 May 1809, in Paris, he married Marie-Joséphine Flahaut, daughter of Adrien Joseph Flahaut.
+On 11 May 1809, in Paris, he married Marie-Joséphine Flahaut, daughter of Adrien Joseph Flahaut.

 They had two children, Antoine Auguste Edouard Mimeral (1812–81) and Caroline Augustine Joséphine Mimerel (1816–97).

 Mimerel was a tall man at 1.92 m with powerful shoulders, grey-eyed, highly intelligent, and dominating.